nelsoniseru/webrtc-challenge/README.md

 [https://github.com/Zarttech-main/webrtc-challenge](https://github.com/Zarttech-main/webrtc-challenge)

+Feel Free to restructure the project as you like

 Don't bother about responsiveness or nice look !

 **NOTE: You are to update the README.md with a proper step by step process on how to run your application.**